ntzm/laravit/readme.md

 At this point, you will need to edit `.env` and add your own environment values.
 The database values must be correct, or you will get errors further on in the installation.

-Note: If you are running the site in [Homestead](http://laravel.com/docs/5.1/homestead) (which I highly recommend), the database values should work out of the box.

 To get a YouTube API key:

 1. Go to the [Google Developers Console](https://console.developers.google.com/project) and create a new project